 Agriculture and family farms are an important part of the economy and character of the Second District.
-Whether it’s dairy operations in Whatcom County, seed farms in the Skagit Valley, exports headed out of the Port of Bellingham, or a farmers’ market on the San Juan Island, agriculture is the economic engine of Northwest Washington.
+Whether it’s dairy operations in Whatcom County, seed farms in the Skagit Valley, exports headed out of the Port of Bellingham, or a farmers market on the San Juan Island, agriculture is an economic engine of Northwest Washington.
 As a former member of the House Agriculture Committee, I know how important research and crop insurance programs are to farmers in our state.

 - Helped create the Specialty Crop Research Initiative and Special Crop Block Grants, which help fund projects to advance the unique berry, fruit, seed and vegetable industries in Washington state.